sshellen/GPR/README.md

 # GlobalPeaceRhythms

-This repo shows work done for an NPO called Gloabl Peace Rhythms.
+This repo shows work done for an NPO called Global Peace Rhythms.

 The code uses React components and hooks into a headless CMS called Strapi.